exactly-once/Home/content/posts/state-based-consistent-messaging.md

 Disadvantages:

-* Ensuring deterministic logic requires attention - making sure logic is deterministic might be error prone.
+* Ensuring deterministic logic requires attention - making sure logic is deterministic might be error-prone.
 * Managing business logic changes - changing business logic needs to be able to cope with historical versions of the state.
-* Stream size is proportional to number of messages processed - even if messages do not generate state changes.
+* Stream size is proportional to the number of messages processed - even if messages do not generate state changes.

 ### Summary

-This covers the state-based approach to consistent messages and side-effects based is the next one we will look closer at.
+This post covers the state-based approach to consistent messages.
+Side-effects based is the one we will have a closer look next.

 Have any questions?
 Make sure to ping us on Twitter!